 There are no rigid rules governing the length, structure or format of the Thesis Proposal.
 It should be roughly 5-double spaced pages.
-Two things are important to remember: (1) you want your proposal to adequately describe the focus and scope of your project, and (2) the time and effort that you spend developing your proposal will not be wasted, but will improve and guide the research and apply to the final thesis document.
+Two things are important to remember: (1) you want your proposal to adequately describe the focus and scope of your project, and (2) the time and effort that you spend developing your proposal will improve and guide the research and apply to the final thesis document.